BlueBrendan/TrackManagementUtility/README.md

 This description mostly applies to DJs, live performers, audiophiles, and serious hobbyists/enthusiasts – people who are passionate enough for their craft to care about keeping a consistent tagging paradigm across their entire collection, which may consist of several thousand tracks or more that span across dozens of genres.

 ## Setup
-1. Download the Track Management Utility folder from *mediafire link*
+1. Download the Track Management Utility folder from https://drive.google.com/drive/u/2/folders/1JeQbg10mIm5QU4qEjOOVwoe2vtmDOfqA
 2. Run Track Management Utility.exe

 Do not delete or tamper with any of the other files in the folder; they are required for Track Management Utility to run properly.
 You can create a shortcut of the .exe file on the Desktop for easier access.